Soypete/talks/go_data_eng/talk.md

 ---

+## Intro

 >Bob: I am wondering if you actually get to use Go in your data pipelines or is it still mostly SQL/Python for you?
 I am curious how do you go about ensuring data quality in your data pipelines?
 Does Weave have a formal framework for monitoring/alerting on quality?
 Me:  We are all go
 Bob: Wow!
 What runs Go for ETL besides Beam/DataFlow?
 Me: We are very creative with sql
 Bob: I am intrigued!
-Anything open-sourced?
-Me: The only non-open source product we have in our data stack is vertica (except homegrown of course )
-Bob: Aha.
-So you express your ETL in Go which then translates to SQL?
-Or writing good old SQL? just curious

 ---

+## Intro

-Tips and Tricks I have learned doing Data Engineering in Go
+Tips and Tricks I have learned doing Data Engineering in Go:
+- Platform
+- Extract Data
+- Load Data
+- Transform Data

 ---

-Do ELT not ETL
+## Platform
+Platform: Infrastructure for storing, transfering, analyzing, and transforming data.

+---

+Use If you don't have to make it in house, if you do, do not over engineer it
+ - pachydern
+ - beam

+___

+Plan for Monolith or Microservice upfront. no hybrids
+- If you are doing microservice architecture they each consumption point is a unique service

 ---